A Complete Guide to Accelerated Bachelor of Science in Nursing (ABSN) Programs

 You can also ask your nursing instructors, program directors, or clinical education coordinators for more information about how to obtain your license in your state.

-Online Accelerated Nursing Programs are becoming more and more popular for adults interested in the health care field, who want to expand their knowledge past their bachelor’s degree but need the flexibility and convenience of an online education.
+Accelerated Nursing Programs are becoming more and more popular for adults interested in the healthcare field, who want to expand their knowledge past their bachelor’s degree but need the flexibility and convenience of an education.

-With that in mind, many institutions have implemented online ABSN programs to help adult learners earn their second degree while still being able to manage their everyday obligations, such as family and work.
-These programs offer most theory classes online to cut down the amount of time spent on campus.
-However, students will still need to attend laboratory classes, simulation sessions and clinical experiences in person.
+With that in mind, many institutions have implemented ABSN programs to help adult learners earn their second degree while still being able to manage their everyday obligations, such as family and work.
+However, students still need to attend laboratory classes, simulation sessions and clinical experiences in person.

-GMercyU offers best-in-class online nursing programs, whether you're seeking bachelors, masters, or certificate options.
+GMercyU offers best-in-class nursing programs, whether you're seeking bachelors, masters, or certificate options.

 Accelerated Nursing Program FAQs